-Dr. Timothy Myers is a Senior Managing Engineer in Exponent’s Thermal Sciences practice.
+Dr. Timothy Myers is a Principal Engineer in Exponent’s Thermal Sciences practice.
 He applies chemical engineering principles to analyze industrial processes and to investigate and prevent incidents involving chemical releases, fires, and explosions.
 His investigations have included incidents occurring in a variety of chemical and industrial facilities, the warehousing and transport of hazardous chemicals, and commercial and residential structures.

 He has conducted engineering analysis and experimental testing involving chemical reactions, heat and mass transfer, fluid mechanics, thermodynamics, fires, and dust and gas explosions.
 Dr. Myers is a member of the ASTM committee responsible for the development of standards to determine the thermal stability of liquid and solids and the ignition and flammability properties of gases, vapors, and dusts clouds.